brubakerjeff/project2selfdriving/writeup.md

 I can imagine sensors going bad.
 No, I did not see this represented.

 ### 4. Can you think of ways to improve your tracking results in the future?
 Integrate sensors from another domain like radar.
+I think the Feature Pyramid Network could be made better?